hero media

 Inner Studio has brought its popular wellness studio to South Yarra.

-Wellness has moved from an aspirational lifestyle movement to everyday behaviour for the vast majority of us.
+Incorporating wellness activities into our daily lives has gone from being the ultimate luxury to the new norm.
 Cold plunges, breathwork and sauna sessions were once buzzwords, but are now as routine as going to the gym.
-A host of stylish wellness spaces in Melbourne, including Inner Studio’s dreamy Collingwood venue, are contributing to making self-care more desirable than ever.
+A host of stylish wellness spaces in Melbourne, including Inner Studio’s dreamy Collingwood venue, are contributing to making self-care more accessible and desirable than ever.
 And they’ve opened up a new hotspot to nourish your body and relax your mind when visiting Melbourne or enjoying a staycation.

 People sitting in a bath at Inner Studio South Yarra